TRANSFORMING MALAWI’S CIVIL SERVICE FOR THE FUTURE

 - Housing and Loans: Provide affordable housing and car loans linked to

-performance and ethical conduct. - Career Development: Offer scholarships, international exchange opportunities,
+- Career Development: Offer scholarships, international exchange opportunities,

 and tailored training programs for civil servants.